×

 10 Awesome Reasons to Live in Perth

 Diverse and multicultural, Perth locals value the fresh perspective that international students bring to the city.
-In fact, roughly 35 per cent of Perth’s population was born overseas, with the majority coming from England, China, India, New Zealand and Malaysia.
-With communities from all around the world, you will find plenty of cultural activities and festivals happening during the year.
-In other words, you’ll have no trouble finding a little piece of your home in Perth.
+In fact, 32.2 per cent of Perth’s population was born overseas, with the majority coming from England, South Africa, India and New Zealand.
+With the ability to connect with communities from all around the world, you’ll have no trouble finding a little piece of home in Perth.

 You’ll be supported throughout your studies